github/docs/content/graphql/guides/introduction-to-graphql.md

   {% note %}

-  **Note**: You might be getting a `"message": "Bad credentials"` or `401 Unauthorized` response at this point - if so please follow the steps in "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)" to create a token.
+  **Note**: You may get a `"message": "Bad credentials"` or `401 Unauthorized` response - if so please follow the steps in "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)" to create a token.

   {% endnote %}